MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/csp.md

 As of Chrome 46, -->

 Inline scripts are able to be allowed by specifying the base64-encoded hash of the source code in the policy.
 This hash must be prefixed by the used hash algorithm (sha256, sha384 or sha512).
-For an example, navigate to [Hash usage for \<script\> elements](https://www.w3.org/TR/CSP2#script-src-hash-usage).
+For an example, see [W3C > Hash usage for \<script\> elements](https://www.w3.org/TR/CSP2#script-src-hash-usage).

 **Remote Script**